-No. A party cannot apply to the court to modify or vary the amount of liquidated damages payable on the ground that the actual loss suffered is different from what has been agreed on.
+No, a party cannot apply to the court to modify or vary the amount of liquidated damages payable on the ground that the actual loss suffered is different from what has been agreed on.
 Hong Kong courts are reluctant to rewrite the contracts of the parties or interfere with the freedom of contract if:

-- The liquidated damages specified in the contract is a genuine pre-estimate of the loss that would occur through breach at the time of contract formation. - The nature of the damages is compensatory rather than punitive.
+- The liquidated damages specified in the contract is a genuine pre-estimate of the loss that would occur through breach at the time of contract formation. - The nature of the damages is compensatory rather than punitive. - See also Question 22 on the latest development in the Hong Kong courts' interpretation of the rule against penalties.